-Upgrade on that tiny tripod.
-Gear 360 works with standard tripod mounts, so don’t limit yourself to the comparatively short stand Samsung includes.
+Most 360 cameras work with standard tripod mounts, so don’t limit yourself to any stands that come with your camera.
 Even using a selfie stick to hold the camera in the air is better than holding it with your hand.
 Preferably get yourself a monopod without any over hanging screws near the top and has a narrow base.
 If you find when pulled out it’s a little top heavy, then just slide some weights over the top.

 Also consider a gorillapod, I’ve found this to be useful for those adventurous shots.

-This is added when you stitch the photo and leaves a small round logo at the bottom of all your photos.
-Unless you want to add your own in post processing I’d advise to simply turn this off.
-This can be found when you’re connected to the camera via the app, select more, settings and toggle the add logo at bottom.
+This can be added when you stitch the photo and it leaves a small round logo at the bottom of all your photos and is usually massive as standard.
+I always add my own in post processing, this way I have the original untouched clean shot to show off in panoramic or tiny planet.
+To turn it off, simply connect to the camera via the app, select more, settings and toggle the add logo at bottom.

-The original saved unstitched file will always remain untouched, so if you do forget to turn it off don’t worry.
+The original saved unstitched file will always remain untouched on your memory card, so if you do forget to turn it off don’t worry.
 Just reload the original and re-stitch at anytime.

 4. Know the Orientation

-This is actually very important as this will be the key focal point of your image in a Panorama or the start point in 360° viewing modes.
-Strangely its actually the back lens that is the center POV and the front lens is either side.
+This is actually very important as this will be the key focal point of your image in a panorama or the start point in 360° viewing modes.
+Strangely on the gear 360 its actually the back lens that is the center POV and the front lens is either side.

 5. Keep the Camera Vertical